Calendar of Events

 Pellissippi State: Soft Animals by Erin Mallon

-This play, which explores the perceptions we have about people’s physical appearance and our relationships with our bodies, is being developed with the playwright and the Farm Theater’s College Collaboration Project.
+The play is a comedy that explores the perceptions we have about people's physical appearances and our relationships with our bodies.

 November 9, 10, 16, 17 at 7:30 p.m.